etwk/blog/content/lists/books.md

 ## Consciousness
 - [ ] The Scout Mindset: Why Some People See Things Clearly and Others Don't (Julia Galef) #decision-making #must
+- [ ] The Heart and its Attitudes (Stephen Darwall) #philosophy
+- Gerald M. Edelman
+	- [ ] Wider Than the Sky: The Phenomenal Gift of Consciousness #must
+	- [ ] A Universe Of Consciousness: How Matter Becomes Imagination
+- [ ] On Consciousness: Science & Subjectivity (Bernard J. Baars)
+- [ ] Thinking, Fast and Slow (Daniel Kahneman) #must
+- [ ] Sentience: The Invention of Consciousness (Nicholas Humphrey)

 ### Imagination
 - [ ] Imagination: A Very Short Introduction (Jennifer Gosetti-Ferencei)